 - Turn the faucet handles to release any pressure and water that may be trapped in the lines.

 - Disconnect the water supply lines.

 Remove the old flange.

-Connect P-trap to the pop-up and drain pipe.
+Connect the P-trap to the pop-up and drain pipe.

-Connect the pivot rod to the pop-up and adjust to the height you want.
+Connect the pivot rod to the pop-up and adjust to the desired height.